 Can I Place Out of My Language Requirement?

 Yes.
 By taking the appropriate placement test, you may be able to place out of some or all of the courses necessary to fulfill the language requirement.
 Students may also place out of their language requirements via AP courses or transfer courses.

 When should I start taking language courses at UNCG?

 Unless you are already fluent in a language other than English or plan on fulfilling the language requirement while studying abroad, you should plan on taking language courses as soon as possible and preferably beginning in your first semester at UNCG.
-The sooner you begin studying a language, the sooner you can achieve fluency.
+The sooner you begin studying a language, the sooner you can achieve proficiency.

 Can I study a language that is not taught at UNCG?